alertlogic/aws-manual-deployment/README.md

    **Provider configuration:**
    The configuration applied to this terraform uses a shared_credentials_file method.
 Credentials can be provided from separate file (default file name is credentials.tf)
    Variables can be loaded from separate file or passed as parameters.
 See <https://www.terraform.io/docs/providers/aws/#authentication> for more options.

+   If you need to assume a role with your user account, then you will need to replace the existing "aws" provider section with the below:
+      provider "aws" {
+         assume_role {
+            role_arn = var.aws_assumed_role_arn
+         }
+         shared_credentials_file = var.aws_cred_file
+         profile                 = var.aws_profile
+         region                  = var.aws_region
+      }
+   And make sure that you uncomment out the section in the vars.tfvars file for the assumed role.

 ## Appendix A: Resource properties